platformsh/platformsh-docs/sites/platform/src/dedicated-environments/backups-restores.md

 weight: 1
 sidebarTitle: "Dedicated backups"
 layout: single
-description:  "Backups are retained for different periods depending on various factors and whether you’re using a Dedicated Gen 2 or Dedicated Gen 3 environment.
+description:  "Backups are retained for different periods depending on various factors and whether you’re using a Dedicated Gen 2 or Dedicated Gen 3 Environment.
 These processes can be either manual or automated."
 ---

 {{% description %}}